trunghng/trunghng.github.io/content/posts/machine-learning/cat-reparam-gumbel-softmax-concrete-dist.md

 \begin{equation}
 \nabla_\phi L(\theta,\phi)=\nabla_\phi\int p_\phi(x)f_\theta(x)dx=\int f_\theta(x)\nabla_\phi p_\phi(x)dx,\label{eq:oscg.3}
 \end{equation}
-which can not be estimated directly using Monte Carlo sampling.
+which can not be estimated directly using Monte Carlo sampling since it does not have a form of an expectation.
+Fortunately, there are two ways that we can work around with this situation.

 ### Score Function Estimators{#sfe}
 **Score function estimator** utilizes the **log-likelihood trick** to rewrite the gradient in \eqref{eq:oscg.3} in an expectation form